apiel/zicBox/README.md

 **Zic XY** is the latest hardware iteration in the zicBox family.
 It features **8 versatile multi-engine tracks**, capable of running drums, synths, or samples — all handled by a single, flexible multi-engine system.

-> ⚠️ **Important:** This hardware is in an early stage.
-The PCB may change at any time, and firmware will **not be backward compatible**.
-Check the discussion thread before ordering PCBs to avoid issues.

 - **8 Multi-Engine Tracks** – Any track can load drums, synths, or sample engines.
 Independent envelopes, mixer, and FX routing.
 - **DIY Friendly** – BOM, PCB files, and build instructions are available for those who want to assemble their own Zic XY.